When most of us hear the word “fasting” it probably does not bring good feelings… We may think:

 Learning to have self-control with food will help shape/train/change our dependence and behavior.
 Food cannot satisfy us.
 Go to an article here to read more on how we can be fully satisfied in this life.

-5. Lastly, what it can be a help with:
+5. Lastly, what it may help with:

 - Healing and cleaning our bodies.